The Long-Awaited Film by Albert Pyun

 A rock & roll fable, Hill called it.
 Others called Streets of Fire the first music video.
 MTV didn’t exist yet, and Hill famously said in interviews that he filmed all the concert scenes by the seat of his pants, having no precedent to follow.

-It opened the same week as Indiana Jones and the Temple of Doom.
+The consensus at industry screenings was clear: Nobody got it.
+Streets of Fire opened anyway, the same week as Indiana Jones and the Temple of Doom.
 Doom being the operative term here, box office was half what the film cost to make. ($14.5 M cost, $8 M gross.)
 And so Streets of Fire bombed resoundingly, thus claiming its rightful place in the pantheon of Eye Candy Rock Movies We Love, Now.

-According to Hill, Streets of Fire was to be the first film in a Tom Cody trilogy.
-When it tanked at the box office, The Bombers Strike Back and Return of the Sorels sank with it.
-(Paré claimed the sequels were abandoned because everyone involved left Universal, who owned the rights to the franchise and wouldn’t play nice.)
+According to Hill it was to be the first in a Tom Cody screen trilogy, but when it tanked at the box office, the sequels sank with it.
+(Paré claimed they were abandoned because everyone involved left Universal, who owned the rights to the franchise and wouldn’t play nice.)